suzukiplan/vgsx/README.md

 - Sprites can display up to 1024.

 > _The screen resolution of VGS-X (320x200) is designed to enable full-screen display on the SteamDeck (1280x800)._

+## 4k Display

+The resolution (coordinate system) of VGS-X is 320×200 pixels, but internally, the screen buffer operates at 640×400 pixels.

+Sprites and backgrounds are always rendered at 4× size (twice the width and twice the height).

+This design allows sprites to be scaled down to 50% or more without losing pixel detail.

+It also reduces pixel loss when rotating sprites.

 ## Memory Map